-Cutoff from Support: The Effects of Losing Cash Welfare (with Lucas Husted)
+Cutoff from Support: The Effects of Losing Cash Welfare

+(with Lucas Husted)

-We evaluate a policy reform in Michigan, which unexpectedly removed over 16,000 families from TANF.
-Families affected increase their employment, but become poorer as they are unable to offset the loss of welfare benefits.
+We evaluate a policy reform in Michigan, which unexpectedly removed over 10,000 families from TANF.
+Affected families increase their employment by 4 percentage points (20% relative to the control mean), but become poorer as they are unable to offset the loss of welfare benefits.